ChuankeFu/Academic/content/en/post/Feature-0-overview/overView.md

 Finally, we kindly provides an easier way of applying `blupADC`, which is a free  website([see more details](https://qsmei.netlify.app/post/2021-04-22-blupadc-online-dmu/online_dmu/)).
 Most functions of  package`blupADC`  can be found in this website.
 Thus, for user who has little code experience, we recommend  to use this website(**only need to click and type, that's enough**).
 But the pitfall of this website is that it can't handle big data.

 😊 Good Luck Charlie !

+## New features

+### 1.0.3

+- Incorporate  maternal effect, permanent effect, random regression effect, and social genetic  effect models in  the genetic evaluation by DMU (2021.8.24)

 ## GETTING STARTED